-Your doctor may refer you to a cardiac rehabilitation program to help improve your heart's fitness.
+You may be referred to a cardiac rehabilitation program to help improve your heart's fitness.

 Procedures and surgeries used to treat CHD include:

 Everyone recovers differently.
-Some people can maintain a healthy life by changing their diet, stopping smoking, and taking medications exactly as the doctor prescribes.
+Some people can stay healthy by changing their diet, stopping smoking, and taking their medicines as prescribed.
 Others may need medical procedures such as angioplasty or surgery.

-Although everyone is different, early detection of CHD generally results in a better outcome.
+In general, early detection of CHD generally leads to a better outcome.